 - 2.1 The judge and those participating in court proceedings need to hear clearly everything that is said, and to concentrate on the evidence and submissions.
 Therefore, persons observing when a Court is in session must act so as not to disturb the Court process.
 For example, doors to the courtroom should be closed gently if the Court is in session.
-Members of the public are asked to remain silent when in the Courtroom and to refrain from speaking loudly in the hallways outside of courtrooms. - 2.2 If a member of the public or media must enter or exit a courtroom while Court is in session, he or she is urged to do so as quietly and with as little disruption to the proceedings as is possible. - 2.3 The basic principle to be remembered is that the conduct of a trial or hearing must not be disturbed; on occasion and to protect the process, a judge may exercise his or her discretion to order that no one enter or leave the courtroom.
+Members of the public are asked to remain silent when in the Courtroom and to refrain from speaking loudly in the hallways outside of courtrooms. - 2.2 If a member of the public or media must enter or exit a courtroom while Court is in session, they are urged to do so as quietly and with as little disruption to the proceedings as is possible. - 2.3 The basic principle to be remembered is that the conduct of a trial or hearing must not be disturbed; on occasion and to protect the process, a judge may exercise his or her discretion to order that no one enter or leave the courtroom.
 Such an order might occur during the testimony of a particular witness, during an address by a litigant or a lawyer to the Court, or when the Court is giving a decision about a matter.
-If such an order has been made, the sheriff on duty will enforce it. - 2.4 When listening to a virtual hearing by telephone, a landline may work best.
+If such an order has been made, the sheriff on duty will enforce it. - 2.4 For virtual hearings, see NP 21 Virtual Proceedings in the Provincial Court, which sets out virtual hearings etiquette, including when listening to a virtual hearing by telephone, a landline may work best.
 To avoid interrupting the hearing, if using a cell phone put it in silent mode.
 When observing a video hearing, mute your microphone and turn off your camera.